 ON-SITE EYECARE CLINICS

-Untreated cataracts are the leading cause of blindness in Ethiopia.
+Untreated cataracts are the leading cause of preventable blindness in Ethiopia.
 Cataract surgery is unaffordable and inaccessible to most people in the villages.
-To relieve the tremendous backlog of cataract cases, we have partnered with HCP and the Dear Foundation to set up cataract campaigns where we screen, identify and operate on a large volume of cataract patients in remote villages over the course of a week.
+To relieve the tremendous backlog of cataract cases, we partner with HCP Cureblindness and the Dear Foundation to run cataract campaigns where we screen, identify and operate on a large volume of cataract patients in remote villages over the course of a week.
 We work with local doctors and support staff, as well as HCPs' local staff on the ground.

 PERFORMING EYE SURGERY

 FEEDING PROGRAM FOR MALNOURISHED CHILDREN AND NURSING MOTHERS

 We work together with SSEJ to provide one stable meal a day to 500 children under the age of five, and to 200 nursing and pregnant mothers, five days a week, in the Gondar Jewish compound.
-An official study conducted by the public health department of the University of Gondar determined that nearly 50% of children ages five and under in the Jewish community suffer from severe malnutrition according to the criteria established by the WHO.
-With additional funds we would be able to expand this program to children over the age of five.
 All children in the program are monitored by an on-site nurse and a pediatrician who track their height and weight.
 Local people are employed to help cook and prepare the meals.